-The basic recipe for sweetened whipped cream is flavored with confectioners' sugar and vanilla, but there are many other possible flavors, colors, and add-ins.
+The basic recipe for sweetened whipped cream gets its flavor from sugar and vanilla, but there are many other possible variations, including tints and flavor additions.
 Below the recipe, you'll find some helpful preparation tips and several popular whipped cream variations.

 - 1 cup heavy cream (or whipping cream, chilled)

 - 2 to 4 tablespoons confectioners' sugar (or superfine granulated sugar)

 - If you have time, place the bowl and beaters in the refrigerator for about 15 to 20 minutes.
 The cream will whip faster in a chilled bowl.

 - In a mixing bowl with an electric mixer, whip the chilled cream until almost stiff (soft peaks).

 - Sprinkle confectioners' sugar or fine granulated sugar over the partially whipped cream and add the vanilla.

 - Continue beating the cream to stiff peaks.